rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 the packet is destined to.
 This is exactly how a switch operates.
-By "memorizing" the MAC addresses of all devices attached to it, a switch is capable of looking at a packet's destination, and sending the packet out only the single port that the destination node is attached to.
+By "memorizing" the MAC addresses of all devices attached to it, a switch is capable of looking at a packet's destination, and sending the packet out only the single port where the destination node is attached.
 This means that on a switch, a machine will only see packets that are intended for it.
 Not only does this prevent collisions, but it also increases overall throughput as multiple machines may send packets at